relax/relax/docs/source/installation/docker.md

 --------------

-Relax ships with a `docker-compose` file ready to start everything needed by running a single command.
+Relax ships with a `docker-compose` file ready to start everything needed by running few commands.

+You can use this either as a starting point for your own `docker-compose.yml` file or just use the one we provide directly.

 ### Data Volumes

-The `docker-compose.yml` comes configured with two external volumes that must be defined by the user before we can start the stack, they are `relax-media` and `relax-mongo`, they store file uploads and MongoDB data, respectively.
+Our `docker-compose.yml` comes configured with two external volumes that must be defined by the user before we can start the stack, which are `relax-media` and `relax-mongo`, they store file uploads and MongoDB data, respectively.
 To create them run: